 Closed Facebook Group

-If you’re a parent, you can join our closed Facebook group Vermont Families of Children with Special Health Care Needs.
-In this closed group, families of children with special health care needs, educational needs, and disabilities can engage in discussions, ask for support, and meet members of the community.
+If you’re a parent, you can join our closed Facebook groups Vermont Families of Children with Special Health Care Needs or Vermont Families of Adults with Disabilities or Special Health Care Needs.
+In these closed groups, families of children with special health care needs, educational needs, and disabilities can engage in discussions, ask for support, and meet members of the community.
 This group is only for parents, family members, and people in a parenting role.
 This group is not for professionals or service providers.
 Please no advertising.

 Would you like to talk with another parent?
 Learning that your child has a special health need or developmental disability can be isolating and frightening.
 You don’t need to be alone.

 Learn more about our Parent Match program by watching our Parent Match Program Video (22 minutes) and reading our Frequently Asked Questions and Answers.
 Here is an example of how the program works as told from the perspective of two parents.

 Vermont Family Network has been the Vermont chapter of Parent to Parent USA for more than 30 years.
 We are in the process of breathing new life into our Parent Match Program, and invite you to watch this brief video interview to learn more about how this program is growing and evolving, as well as being adapted to meet the needs of families during the pandemic.

 Talking on the phone with a parent who has “been there” can offer a source of empathy, hope, encouragement, and problem solving.
 We connect families of children with special needs with other families for support and information.
 Parents should never feel alone!

 At no cost to you, we offer 1:1 parent matches in Vermont and nationally through Parent to Parent USA.
 Parent matches are made based on your self-identified needs such as: